 Treasurer: Tessa Besagno, MS, CCC-SLP

-Mary Lee became a Speech-Language Pathologist in 1972 and has worked in the field ever since.
-She currently works in the Bellevue School District and continues to enjoy working with children.
+Mary Lee started work as a Speech-Language Pathologist in 1972 and retired in June of 2018.
+She worked in the Bellevue School District for the majority of her career and hopes to continue supporting children and families in the future.
 She has been an active member of NWACS since almost the beginning.
 Mary Lee enjoys biking, hiking, swimming and generally being active.
 She also saves time to enjoy her passion for reading.

 Member-at-Large: Paula Furick, M.Ed., CCC-SLP, NBCT (retired)

 Paula has been a Speech-Language Pathologist since 1970.
 Over the course of her career she also became a National Board Certified Teacher - Exceptional Needs Specialist.
 She has worked at all levels of public school (preschool, elementary, middle, and high school) and in states spanning the breadth of the country.
 Her passion has been literacy skills for non-verbal children.
 Paula retired two years ago from the Everett Public Schools and now spends her time in outdoor pursuits and genealogy research.